BehringBOB/az_mail-signature-generator/README.md

 # Email signature generator

-Recently the company I work for has been joined the [Azerion group](https://www.azerion.com/) (together with some other companies in the DACH region) and we needed new email signatures.
+Recently the company I work for has joined the [Azerion group](https://www.azerion.com/) (together with some other companies in the DACH region) and we needed new email signatures.

 In the past the normal way to "generate" new signatures for everyone, was to create a google doc, building the signature layout and then copy/edit/paste it from there into the different mail clients.